JohnStar128/more_jockeys/README.md

 The datapack will automatically install all the necessary scoreboards, functions and entities that make the datapack run.

-## **==WARNING!!!==**

-The datapack will forceload the chunk you are standing in to keep the entities used for RNG loaded at all times.
-Choose wisely where you run the installation functions!

 ## Uninstalling The Datapack

 - Run `/function more_jockeys:setup/uninstall`